- potassium chloride

 Not all pack sizes may be marketed.

-Use only if the solution is clear, without visible particles and if the container is undamaged.
 Administer immediately following the insertion of infusion set.

 Do not remove unit from overwrap until ready for use.